 Moving in to your home

-When you move in your supported housing officer will visit you to welcome you and tell you everything you need to know about living in your new home.
+When you move in, your supported living housing officer will visit you to welcome you and tell you everything you need to know about living in your new home.

 They will also give you a copy of your Tenancy Agreement which you need to read and sign.
 This is an agreement between us that we will both follow each other’s rules.